wssheldon/osintui/README.md

 ⭐ **[spotify-tui](https://github.com/Rigellute/spotify-tui)**

-The software architecture is almost entirely modelede after spotify-tui.
+The software architecture is almost entirely modeled after spotify-tui.
 The codebase was invaluable in learning how to cleanly manage complex TUI state and implement generic handling of TUI components.

 ⭐ [wtfis](https://github.com/pirxthepilot/wtfis)